chingu-voyages/Kanban-Board/README.md

 ## Description

+_This allows users to

+* Create tasks.
-_{This allows users to create tasks, categorize them according to their status through drag and drop and save the tasks.
-Users can change the name of their board as well.}_
+* Categorize them according to their status through drag and drop.
+* Save the tasks.
+* Change the name of their board as well.

 ## Setup/Installation Requirements

-* _Clone this repository and start live server _
+* Clone this repository and start live server.
-* _Click on this link: _
+* Click on this link: